Rytwiany: History

 Rytwiany, which belongs to the historic province of Lesser Poland, has a rich and long history.
 First documented owner of the village was a nobleman named Piotr Bogoria Skotnicki (13th century), and across the centuries, Rytwiany belonged to a number of owners, including Cardinal Wojciech Jastrzębiec, Hieronymus Jaroslaw Łaski, the Lubomirski family, the Potocki family, the Radziwiłł family, and several others.

 In 1425–1436, Bishop Jastrzębiec built a defensive Gothic castle in Rytwiany, surrounded by the swamps of the Czarna river.
 The castle, partly destroyed in 1657 (see Deluge) was inhabited until the 19th century, then fell into a ruin, to be finally demolished in 1859.
 All that now remains of it is a fortified tower.
 In the early 17th century, when the village and the castle belonged to the Tęczyński family, it was a cultural center of the region.
 In 1621, upon request of Jan Tęczyński, Camaldolese monks settled here, building an abbey and a church.
 The monks moved to Warsaw in 1819, and their church now serves as a local parish church.
 In the late 19th century, the Radziwiłł family, who were the last owners of the village, built here a palace, which was remodelled in 2005 and now is a hotel.

 During the German occupation of Poland (World War II), the Polish resistance movement was active in the village, and Polish underground press was distributed in Rytwiany.

-Demography

-According to the 2002 Poland census, there were 1,672 people residing in Rytwiany village, of whom 49.5% were male and 50.5% were female.
-In the village, the population was spread out, with 23.7% under the age of 18, 37.7% from 18 to 44, 21.2% from 45 to 64, and 17.3% who were 65 years of age or older.